jack0z/weight-tracker/README.md

 - **BMI Calculator**: Calculate and categorize your BMI based on your height and weight
 - **Goal Forecasting**: Predict when you'll reach your goal weight based on current trends
 - **Data Management**: Export your data to CSV for backup or further analysis
+- **MongoDB Integration**: Store your weight data securely in the cloud (optional)

 ## Getting Started

 ### Prerequisites

 - Node.js and npm
+- MongoDB Atlas account (optional, for cloud storage)

 ### Installation